 Table of Contents

-There are few things more frustrating than sitting down, getting ready to work, and realizing that you can't concentrate on the task at hand.
-No matter how sharp and productive you usually are, "brain fog" can come for the best of us, making us less motivated and productive no matter how much caffeine we drink.
+You're ready to work, but suddenly you hit a wall.
+No matter how sharp or productive you usually are, 'brain fog' can strike, diminishing your focus and drive.
+No matter how sharp and productive you usually are, "brain fog" can affect even the best of us, making us feel less motivated and productive no matter how much caffeine we consume.

 So what causes these annoying “brain fog” moments in the first place?
 And more importantly, how can you stop it from getting in the way of your work and daily life?
 In many instances, the answer starts with your diet.